JuliaLinearAlgebra/LowRankApprox.jl/README.md

 ```
 Q, R, p = LowRankApprox.pqr(A)
 ```
-This computes a factorization using the default options: an early-terminated version of GEQP3 at approximately `1e-15` relative precision.
+This computes a factorization using the default options: an approximation to roughly `1e-15` relative precision accelerated by an adaptive random Gaussian sketch.
 To request only `1e-12` relative precision, use
 ```
 F = LowRankApprox.pqrfact(A, 1e-12)
 ```